skac112/php-func-prog/README.md

 # php-func-prog
-Some functional staff mainly for arrays.
+Some functional staff for PHP, mainly for arrays.